Ciaran-Carroll/Time-Series-Project/README.md

 This program is a complete stock analysis and forecasting toolkit that:

 1. **Downloads** historical stock data
-2. **Analyses** with technical indicators (RSI, MAs, Bollinger Bands, etc.)
+2. **Analyzes** with technical indicators (RSI, MAs, Bollinger Bands, etc.)
-3. **Visualises** trends and patterns with professional charts
+3. **Visualizes** trends and patterns with professional charts
 4. **Tests** for statistical properties (stationarity, autocorrelation)
 5. **Forecasts** future prices using 5 different models
 6. **Compares** model performance with robust metrics
 7. **Outputs** actionable insights and predictions

-It combines traditional technical analysis with modern time-series forecasting to give you a comprehensive view of stock behaviour and potential future movement.
+It combines traditional technical analysis with modern time-series forecasting to give you a comprehensive view of stock behavior and potential future movement.